2001akash/HackerNews/README.md

-# CopyCat - A Personalized News Interface/Clone
+# HackerNews - A Personalized News Interface/Clone

 A Clone of the HackerNews website which keeps tab of all the latest news coming in along with a personalized experience.